 Five Ways to Develop Dangerously High Blood Pressure

 Eat as much salty food as you can—the more the better!
 Eat pickles, salted pretzels, processed foods and more.
 Strive to consume at least two teaspoons of salt a day.
-Ensure that your sodium intake never dips to 1,500 mg (or less), which would help keep your blood pressure in the normal range.
+Ensure that your sodium intake never dips to less than 2,000 mg (or less) which would help keep your blood pressure in the normal range.

 Consume as little potassium as possible.
 Potassium relaxes your arterial walls, which helps bring blood pressure back into a healthy range.
 Plus, Harvard researchers also have found that a diet high in potassium helps to protect against stroke-related deaths in people who have dangerously high blood pressure.
-To ensure you don’t get the protective benefits of potassium, avoid potassium-rich foods like the plague—including bananas, raisins, baked potatoes, squash, apricots and eggplant.
+To ensure you don’t get the protective benefits of potassium, avoid potassium-rich foods—including bananas, raisins, baked potatoes, squash, apricots and eggplant.

 Avoid eating heart-healthy omega-3s.
 Docosahexaenoic acid (DHA), a component of the omega-3 essential fatty acids found in fish oil and algae cannot only help calm the heart, it can also help bring down dangerously high blood pressure.
 Taking 300–800 mg daily of DHA will cause mild blood pressure lowering in most people.
 So, to keep your blood pressure high, avoid omega-3 rich fish oils, ground flaxseed and any other source of heart-healthy omega-3s.